G Herbo Clocks In Precious Daddy Duties Moments W/ His Mini-Me: "BALLINNN WIT MY DAWGGG"

 Missing You

-Back in March 2020, G shared a priceless moment between himself and baby boy Yosohn Santana Wright.
+Back in March 2020, G Herbo shared a priceless moment between himself and his baby son Yosohn Santana Wright.
 He also revealed how much he missed him.

 “Y’all tired of y’all kids yet during quarantine?
 I miss mine.”